-The College Library (1960) accommodates 180 students for group or individual study.
-Its collections include more than 217,622 items including 286 print journals and 14 daily/weekly newspaper subscriptions.
-In addition, the Library provides access to 115 research databases, 7,100 full-text electronic journals, 35,000 indexed and abstracted online journals, 29,596 full-text electronic books, 125,000 digital images, 110,000 digital audio files, and 1,800 digital videos.
-As a member of the OPAL and OhioLINK consortia, library services to Muskingum College students, faculty, and staff include borrowing privileges at 89 academic libraries and 120 campuses throughout the state.
-The library is an official depository for United States and State of Ohio publications and information.
-The Muskingum College Library online catalog and other electronic library resources are available to students and faculty at http://muskingum.edu/~library as well as in the library itself.
+The University Library (1960) accommodates 180 students for group or individual study.
+Its collections include more than 217,432 items including 206 print journals and 11 daily/weekly newspaper subscriptions.
+In addition the Library provides access to 140 research databases, 12,000 full-text electronic journals, 55,000 full-text electronic books, and thousands of images, video and sounds.
+As a member of OPAL and OhioLINK consortia, library services to Muskingum students, faculty, and staff include borrowing privileges at 88 academic libraries and 120 campuses throughout the state.
+The Library is an official depository for United States and State of Ohio publications and information.
+The Muskingum Library online catalog and other electronic library resources are available to students and faculty at www.muskingum.edu/home/library as well as in the library itself.